lethain/staff-eng/src/markdown/guides/to-lead-follow.md

 If this is something you’ve struggled with, I’m sympathetic, I’ve struggled with it too.
 When you have a strong enough worldview to lead, you’ll start to collect others around you who rely on you maintaining that world’s physics, and tolerating any deviation from your vision can feel like you’re letting them down.
 But this is the epitome of something that’ll get you to one level of success but block the next: continued growth requires learning to incorporate your worldview into the worldviews of those around you, accelerating overall progress around you even if it means tolerating a detour from your vision.

 What you can accomplish alone is far from what you can accomplish by creating leaders.
 To be a great leader, take your time learning to follow.

----

-_Some of these ideas also came up in [Staying aligned with authority](https://lethain.com/staying-aligned-with-authority/)._